 S-100 product specification template and its components

-A data product specification is a precise technical description which defines a geospatial data product.
+A data Product Specification is a precise technical description which defines a geospatial data product.
 It describes all the features, attributes and relationships of a given application and their mapping to a dataset.
 It includes general information for data identification as well as information for data content and structure, reference system, data quality aspects, data capture, portrayal, maintenance, delivery and metadata.
 It may be created and used on different occasions, by various parties and for various purposes.

 Part 11 of S-100 describes data product specifications for geographic data products.
 Its aim is to provide a clear and similar structure for any data product specification to be written.
-A product specification shall constitute a set of human readable documentation.
-Generally, it should also include machine readable files for information such as the feature catalogue, the application schema and the CRS parameters.
-An example of a compliant product specification is shown in Appendix 11-B of S-100.
-In addition to a ‘human readable’ document, it is possible to create a machine readable (e.g. XML) summary of the Product Specification, which can be an XML document of the tables found in Part 11 of S-100.
+A Product Specification shall constitute a set of human readable documentation.
+Generally, it should also include machine readable files for information such as the Feature Catalogue, the Application Schema and the CRS parameters.
+An example of a compliant Product Specification is shown in Appendix 11-B of S-100.
+In addition to a ‘human readable’ document, it is possible to create a machine readable (for example XML) summary of the Product Specification, which can be an XML document of the tables found in Part 11 of S-100.